PAC Privacy Preserving Diffusion Models: Introduction

 Diffusion models (DMs) \citep{song2019generative,song2020improved,dhariwal2021diffusion} have emerged as state-of-the-art generative models, setting new benchmarks in various applications, particularly in generating high-quality images.
 When trained under strict differential privacy protocols, these DMs can produce images that safeguard privacy while maintaining high visual fidelity.
 For instance, DPGEN \citep{chen2022dpgen} leverages a randomized response technique to privatize the recovery direction in the Langevin MCMC process for image generation.
 The images produced by DPGEN are not only visually appealing but also compliant with differential privacy standards, although its privacy mechanism has been shown to be data-dependent later on.
 Moreover, the Differentially Private Diffusion Models (DPDM) \citep{dockhorn2022differentially} adapt DP-SGD and introduce noise multiplicity in the training process of diffusion models, demonstrating that DPDM can indeed produce high-utility images while strictly adhering to the principles of differential privacy.

-While diffusion models integrated with differential privacy (DP) mark a significant advance in privacy-preserving generative modeling, several challenges and limitations remain. \begin{itemize} \item Most research on diffusion models with DP has concentrated on the privatization of overall image features.
+While diffusion models integrated with differential privacy (DP) mark a significant advance in privacy-preserving generative modeling, several challenges and limitations remain. \begin{itemize} \item Training modern deep learning models with differential privacy is notoriously difficult, as evidenced by ~\cite{tramerdifferentially,he2023exploring,pmlr-v235-ding24g}.
+Recent progress relies heavily on the use of large pre-trained models~\citep{li2022large,golatkar2022mixed,yu2022differentially,li2022large} or extensive public training data~\citep{de2022unlocking}.
+We believe that such a paradigm is unlikely to be a holy grail solution, as it does not provide a rigorous privacy guarantee but is more heuristic in nature.
+We refer the reader to the recent criticism against this paradigm~\citep{pmlr-v235-tramer24a}.

+\item Most research on diffusion models with DP has concentrated on the privatization of overall image features.
 The need to privatize specific attributes, such as facial expressions in human portraits, has not been adequately addressed.
-This oversight suggests a gap in the nuanced application of DP in generative modeling. \item The core objective of DP is to evaluate the distinguishability between processed and original data.
-Yet, a significant hurdle is the difficulty of providing adversarial worst-case proofs, especially when comparing two distinct datasets.
-This difficulty presents a substantial barrier to validating the efficacy of DP methods in practical scenarios. \item The absence of a robust privacy measurement for models poses a critical challenge.
+This oversight suggests a gap in the nuanced application of DP in generative modeling. \item The absence of a robust privacy measurement for models poses a critical challenge.
 Without a clear metric, it becomes problematic to assess and compare the data privacy protection performance across different models.
 This lack of standardized evaluation complicates the advancement and adoption of privacy-preserving techniques in the field. \end{itemize}

 These issues highlight the need for continued research and development to overcome the current limitations of diffusion models with DP and to push the boundaries of privacy protection in generative modeling.